- 8 of the top 12 internet providers charge a fee for equipment, for an average of $12/mo.

 - Mediacom modem and router rental fee — Mediacom offers you the option to rent a modem or purchase your own Mediacom-compatible modem.
-If you choose to rent equipment, you’ll be charged $12/mo.
+If you choose to rent equipment, you’ll be charged $13/mo.

-- Late payment fees — If you miss your billing due date, you’ll be charged a late payment fee of up to $10.
+- Late payment fees — If you miss your billing due date, you’ll be charged a late payment fee.
 Mediacom does offer a 10-day grace period that allows you to pay your bill without services being shut off.

 - Mediacom cancellation fees — Terminating your internet agreement early may result in Mediacom cancellation fees.
 Internet customers with a two- or three-year agreement may be charged up to $240 in cancellation fees, while customers with a one-year agreement may be charged up to $120 in fees.
 Your Mediacom cancellation fee is reduced by a prorated amount for each day that you have services.

 - Setup and installation fees — To get your Mediacom internet set up, you’ll be charged a one-time installation fee of $100.
 New customers may be able to take advantage of promotions that waive the setup fees.

 - Optimum modem and router rental fee — Optimum internet plans include a free modem and router from the company.

 - Data limit and usage fees — Optimum internet plans come with unlimited data so you don’t have to worry about data overage fees.
 Keep in mind, though, that while there are no hard data limits, Optimum’s parent company, Altice, says they may impose limits on customers who violate their excessive use policy.